marcodamico/slurm_simulator_eamc-policy/README.md

 SLURM and SLURM simulator's binaries will be installed in install/slurm\_programs/bin.

 CONFIGURATION:
-Before you start the simulation make sure you change in the files all the bsc33882 to your account.
+Before you start the simulation make sure you change in the all the files bsc33882 to your account name; the account name should appear only in install/slurm\_conf/slurm.conf.template and install/slurm\_conf/users.sim.
 Configuration file template is under install/slurm\_conf/slurm.conf.template; here you should set your configuration.
 Also, in slurm\_conf/user.sim file make sure all the users are set to correct ids (check: id -u username).